pozorfluo/build-your-own-lisp/README.md

 - iterate through backing arrays, skip empty by probing metadata chunks

 #### Require
-- user to allocate for the keys and values to insert in the table
+- user to allocate for the keys and values and pass pointer to insert in the table

 #### Provide
 - default allocator for keys, values delete operations